stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 based on natural fissures in the earth.
 It was whispered that the Old Ones had come down from the stars to the world when it was very young, and had gone inside to build their cities of solid gold because the surface was not then fit to live on.
-They were the ancestors of all men, yet none could guess from what star&mdash;or what place beyond the stars&mdash;they came.
+They were the ancestors of all men, yet none could guess from what star--or what place beyond the stars--they came.
 Their hidden cities were still full of gold and silver, but men had better let them alone unless protected by very strong magic.